daronphang/programming-resources/cloud-computing/AWS/services/networking/VPC.md

 **Each subnet has to be linked to a route table, and a subnet can only be linked to one route table**.
 Every VPC has a default route table, and is good practice to leave it in the original state, and create a new table to customize network traffic associated with your VPC.

+Each route consists of:

+- Destination: The packet's **final** destination
+- Target: Where the packet should go next, to get it one step closer to the intended destination

 ```
 Destination             Target
 172.31.0.0/16           local (default)